 Those who gain the necessary exam results in their high school exams (KCSE) can, in some cases, gain government funding to attend university.
 This is paid back at a later date when they enter employment.

 However, this funding is few and far between, and every child wants to continue their education.

 University and college education is expensive, and many of our students have successfully undertaken or are undertaking courses with the ongoing support of their sponsors.
 These courses range from short Certificate courses to Diplomas and Degrees.
-We now have one nurse who soon will undertake a post-graduate degree in Intensive Care nursing.
+We now have a nurse undertaking a post-graduate diploma course.
+Fantastic!

 But even for those who can’t go onto university, high school education provides so much;